mark311/terraform-alicloud-ram-role/README.md

 module "ram_role" {
   source = "terraform-alicloud-modules/ram-role/alicloud"
   name   = "test-role"
-  # If parameter `user` not set, current account number all ram users can play the role.
   users = [
     # Add a trusted user under a specified account.
     {